rdamarapati/pushpop/README.md

 Pushover uses [Clockwork](https://github.com/tomykaira/clockwork) to schedule jobs.
 Clockwork creates a lightweight, long-running Ruby process that does work at configurable intervals.
 It doesn't install anything into cron, and there's no confusing cron syntax required.
 It will run anywhere a Ruby app can, Heroku included.

 This rake task starts a Clockwork scheduler that will run indefinitely until it is killed.
-It runs each job you have defined at the times specified in the Pushfile.
+It runs each job at the times specified in the Pushfile.

 You can also run rake tasks using a different Pushfile inside the project folder.
 Just add an argument to the rake task.